DeRon Jenkins

-DeRon Charles Jenkins (born November 14, 1973) is a former American football cornerback in the National Football League (NFL) and Arena Football League (AFL).
-He was drafted by the Baltimore Ravens in the second round of the 1996 NFL Draft.
-He played college football at Tennessee.
+DeRon Charles Jenkins (born November 14, 1973) is an American former professional football player who was a cornerback in the National Football League (NFL) and Arena Football League (AFL).
+He played college football for the Tennessee Volunteers and was selected by the Baltimore Ravens in the second round of the 1996 NFL draft.
 Jenkins also played for the San Diego Chargers, Tennessee Titans, Austin Wranglers and Nashville Kats.
 He is currently a co-host of HGTV's Flip or Flop Nashville.

+College career

+Jenkins attended and played college football at the University of Tennessee.

-Professional football career
+Professional career

 Baltimore Ravens

 Jenkins was drafted by the Baltimore Ravens in the second round of the 1996 NFL Draft.
 He spent four years for the Ravens starting 30 of 63 games, recording 202 tackles, two interceptions and a sack.

 San Diego Chargers

 Before the 2000 season, Jenkins signed with the San Diego Chargers.
 He spent one season with the Chargers starting 14 of 15 games, recording 55 tackles and one interception.

 Tennessee Titans

 After a year in San Diego Jenkins signed with the Tennessee Titans for the 2001 season.
 During his only year with the Titans he started 6 of 15 games and recorded 41 tackles.